 The Payne Center offers indoor recreational facilities which include four basketball/volleyball courts, six badminton courts, four championship racquetball courts, an international size squash court, a six-lane indoor pool (M.C.
 Johnson Natatorium), a one-eighth mile indoor exercise track, sauna, free weight, circuit training, cardiovascular workout room, and is fully accessible to the disabled.
-The Payne Center also has meeting and banquet facilities where students, faculty, staff, and alumni can attend workshops and events.
 Activities and programs available include more than 40 intramural sports events from flag football to putt-putt golf, and sport clubs such as table tennis, fencing, badminton, men's soccer, men's rugby, and women's rugby, and a sports officials association.
 The Fitness Assessment Center provides services which include fitness assessment and exercise prescription for the university community at a nominal fee.

-Recreational Sports offers outdoor facilities such as the Rails to Trails Gateway at Southern Miss, the Intramural Fields, the Bruce and Virginia Wilgus Fitness Trail, outdoor volleyball courts, and Lake Sehoy.
-Lake Sehoy features picnic areas, boating, fishing, putt-putt golf, Frisbee golf, and a pavilion and log cabin for retreats and other events.
+Recreational Sports offers outdoor facilities such as the Rails to Trails Gateway at Southern Miss, the Intramural Fields, the Bruce and Virginia Wilgus Fitness Trail, outdoor volleyball courts, and Loyalty Field.
 All indoor and outdoor facilities, activities, and programs are supervised by First Aid/CPRO-trained personnel to promote a safe recreational environment for participation.
 For more information regarding Recreational Sports programs and services, call (601) 266-5405.